 The microcontroller samples from the temperature sensor and works with the bluetooth module to communicate with the oximeter.
-The microcontroller should be able to collect data at a rate of at least 5-10 Hz in order to record proper heart/respiratory rate.
+The microcontroller should be able to collect data at a rate of at least 5-10 Hz in order to record proper heart rate.
 Temperature can be sampled at a rate of 1 Hz or less.
-Microcontroller should be able to decipher abnormal vitals and send signals to phone and hardware device as an alert.
-Abnormal vitals in this case refers to a temperature, pulse rate, or SpO2 measurement trending past a user chosen reference point or sustaining a worrying trend over time.
-Worrying trends include a change of $0.5^{\circ}$ C vs. the previous day, a change of 2% SpO2 over the previous day, or having a median heart rate 5bpm higher than the day previously over the course of 3 hours.
-The microcontroller will also work with the bluetooth module to send data to the app.
+The microcontroller should be able to decipher abnormal vitals and send signals to phone and hardware device as an alert.
+Abnormal vitals in this case refers to a temperature, pulse rate, or SpO2 measurement trending past a user chosen reference point or sustaining a worrying value over time.
+We generate warnings based on The microcontroller will also work with the bluetooth module to send data to the app.
 If the sensors are removed, the microcontroller will obtain null values and not display any data to the LCD display nor the app.
 After 3 minutes it will shut-down.

 Requirement Verifications Can receive data from the sensor module at 10 Hz.
 Should be able to transmit signals to phone and hardware device within 60 seconds.
 Must be able to run simple programs involving its ADC pins.
-1. A. Compare heart rate readings from sensors and actual medical devices.
-Results should vary between 0-5%.
-B. Run alongside an Arduino to check that they produce similar sensor readings; error should be within 0-5%.
-2. Upload and run a known program and see if the results match the expected results.
+Must be able to access values from the SD-card.
+Run alongside an arduino.
+They should both read and broadcast the same values.
+Upload and run a known program and see if the results match the expected results.
+Transfer 20MB of known data and then read it back verifying that it is the same.